Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/usbps/examples/readme.txt

 For details, see xusbps_audio_example.c.

 @section ex13 xusbps_audiodata.h
-This headerfile contains the dummy audio data which is to be transfered to host when UAC1 Microphone specification is selected in USB Audio example.
+This headerfile contains the dummy audio data which is to be transferred to host when UAC1 Microphone specification is selected in USB Audio example.

 For details, see xusbps_audiodata.h.